 That pursuant to Section 332 of the RMA, enforcement officers may at all reasonable times go onto the Site that is the subject of this consent, for the purpose of carrying out inspections, surveys, investigations, tests, measurements or taking samples.

+That the following contributions must be paid to Council:

-That pursuant to Section 108 of the RMA and the Operative Matamata-Piako District Plan (District Plan), financial contributions in accordance with the Development Contributions Policy 2024 - 2034 (or any subsequent development contributions policy) must be paid to the Council.
+Financial contributions pursuant to Section 108 of the RMA and the Operative Matamata-Piako District Plan (District Plan);

+Development contributions in accordance with the Development Contributions Policy that applies at the time that payment is made; and:

+Contributions in accordance with the PDA.